tlikonen/cl-decimals/README.md

 ### Function: `round-half-away-from-zero (number &optional (divisor 1))`

-A rounding function similar to `cl:round` except that when /number/ is exactly half-way between two integers round always away from zero.
+A rounding function similar to `cl:round` except that when _number_ is exactly half-way between two integers round always away from zero.
 `format-decimal-number` uses this rounding function by default.